 In addition to looking at:

-it is important that we also discuss:
+- the physical recovery after childbirth It is important that we also discuss:

 It’s our dream to relegate the sentence, ‘I wish someone had told me how hard it was going to be’, to the history books.